rajabishek/swift-essentials/manuscript/02_arrays.md

 # Arrays
 Arrays are one of the most powerful data structures in the Swift programming language.
-It is data structure that is used to hold ordered collection of data.
+An array stores values of the same type in an ordered list.
+The same value can appear in an array multiple times at different positions.
 Arrays in Swift are implemented as generic collections.
 Every value that is stored in an array is called as an element and the position of the element in the array (0 based) is called the index of the element.
-It is important to know that an array can have same elements repeated in multiple index positions.
 If you do not want to have repeated elements then you should have a look at the `Set` data structure.
 Sets are unordered collection of unique values.

 An array in Swift is declared as follows.
 ```swift